tyson-swetnam/fractal-notebooks/docs/index.md

 ## 1D, 2D, 3D, and 4D fractal-like patterns

-We provide a set of example [Jupyter Notebooks]() demonstrating dimensionality of fractal-like behavior in nature.

 # Applications

-We provide some example applications written in Python which simulate and generate fractal like structures, calculate fractal dimension, and run as stand-alone programs.
+We provide [example applications](tree_roots.md) written in Python which simulate and generate fractal like structures, calculate fractal dimension, and run as stand-alone programs.

 # Jupyter Notebooks

+We provide a set of example [Jupyter Notebooks](notebooks/fractal_generators.ipynb) demonstrating dimensionality of fractal-like behavior in nature.

-For all of our equations and figures in the paper, we provide example notebooks which use publicly available data.
+For all of our equations and figures, we provide example notebooks which use publicly available data and open source code .